Stakeholders laud International Breweries’ Smart Drinking agenda

 In 2015, AB InBev launched the Global Smart Drinking Goals, one of which was aimed at the reduction of harmful use of alcohol by at least 10% in six cities by the end of 2020 – this goal was achieved.
 In the second phase of this roll-out, Lagos has been chosen as one of the cities where this global best practice will be implemented by the end of 2025.

-The keynote speaker and President, of the Society for Adolescent and Young people’s health in Nigeria, Professor Adesegun Fatusi enlightened the audience on the theme of the day, stating, “To achieve optimal results from the Responsible Beverage Service and other interventions targeting harmful alcohol use, the partnership is key.
+The keynote speaker and President, Society for Adolescent and Young people’s Health in Nigeria, Professor Adesegun Fatusi enlightened the audience on the theme of the day, stating that, “To achieve optimal results from the Responsible Beverage Service and other interventions targeting harmful alcohol use, partnership is key.
 Raising social consciousness and actions to reduce harmful alcohol use is only possible through collaborative efforts by the government, non-governmental organisations and communities.”
 He rounded up by stating that various countries have established different standards and procedures that regulate the consumption of alcohol and must be enforced by all critical stakeholders.

 Speaking on the essence of the roundtable session, Legal & Corporate Affairs Director, International Breweries Plc, Temitope Oguntokun said, “We are proud to announce we have been shortlisted to be one of the representatives in 15 select countries where the rollout of the Responsible Beverage Services (RBS) initiative will be done by AB InBev, globally.
 In Africa, we are among three countries that were shortlisted – Nigeria, Zambia, and South Africa.
 Last year our organization celebrated 50 years and this great news is adding to the euphoria of that achievement.”